Your AI agent got stuck at 2am. It didn't know you were asleep.

 Set your availability

 Back in 20 minutes?
 The agent waits.
-Gone for 5 hours?
-It queues the question for your morning digest, routes to a teammate, or pings your phone for a 10-second yes/no.
+Gone until morning?
+It queues the question for your digest, or taps your watch for a 10-second yes/no when it is truly urgent.
+Your rules.

 Without HeadsDown